Jerusalem Salad, also known as Arabic Salad, is probably older than the city that gave it its name.

-Salad is one of those things that is always on the menu in an Arab home.
+Salad is one of those things that is on the menu with almost every meal in an Arab home.

-We always had lots of fruits and vegetables growing up, our snacks were things like carrots and cucumbers.
+We always had lots of fruits and vegetables growing up, our snacks were things like tomatoes, cucumbers and carrots.

-This is by far one of my favorite salads ever, and it is the simplest of the simple.
+This is by far one of my favorite salads ever, and it is the simplest of the simple ones to make.